corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/flow-start-with-client-id.md

 You can use this feature to enable an RPC client to reconnect to an existing flow after a disconnect between the client and the node.
 This eliminates the need to write custom logic that allows you to check if a flow has already been invoked.
 Corda can then reliably handle this logic without custom code, so that node restarts or flow retries can be handled in a reliable manner.

 You can also enable an RPC client to signal to Corda to retain the flow's result or exception, so that it could be reclaimed at any time in the future.

+{{< note >}}
+`COMPLETED`, `FAILED`, and `KILLED` flows can only be queried via the Multi RPC client when started by the `startFlowWithClientId` or `startFlowDynamicWithClientId` APIs described further below.
+For more information, see the [Interacting with a node](node/operating/clientrpc.md).
+{{< /note >}}

 ## Steps and examples